I certainly would not be who I am today without my tribe…

 Read More: Friendships: It Takes Two to Tango

 I challenge you to take a look at your current tribe – those you spend the most time with on a regular basis – have they impacted you positively?

 Have they given you honest feedback when needed?
 Can you count on them to be there to help you through challenging times?…

-If your answer happen to be “no” to any of the questions, it may be worthwhile to consider whether one or more of your friendship is one you’d like to keep and maintain.
+If your answer happens to be “no”, it may be worthwhile to consider whether one or more of your friendships are those you’d like to keep and maintain.

-Though we do not have the option to the family we were born into, fortunately, who we select as our friends is entirely our decision.
+Though we don’t necessarily have the option to the family we were born into, fortunately, who we choose to have as friends is entirely our decision.

-So be sure to gather yourself an amazing, trustworthy and supportive tribe who not only believes in you when you are at your best but more importantly, will stand by your side and hold you up at times when you’re feeling as if you are at your worst.
+So be sure to gather yourself an amazing, trustworthy, and supportive tribe who not only believes in you when you are at your best but more importantly, will stand by your side and hold you up when you’re at your worst.

 If you’re fortunate enough to already have these wonderful people in your life, cherish them.
 Never take them for granted and let them know how appreciative you are to have them in your life as often as possible.